harness/developer-hub/docs/internal-developer-portal/techdocs/working-with-techdocs-locally.md

 ---
-title: How to Work with TechDocs on Local Environment
+title: Working with TechDocs on Local Environment
 description: Learn how to work with TechDocs Locally.
-sidebar_position: 5
+sidebar_position: 4
 ---

 Working with MkDocs locally allows you to preview changes and troubleshoot issues before pushing your documentation to the repository.